 Each year, the University chooses a Common Text for all first-year students to read before arriving at Loyola.
 In addition to discussing this Common Text with your academic advisor and other students enrolled in your Messina course during Welcome Weekend, Messina sponsors events throughout the year to address themes raised by the book.

-Below is a listing of upcoming events for the 2017-2018 Common Text, Just Mercy.
+Below is a listing of events connected to the 2017-2018 Common Text, Just Mercy.
 A listing of 2018-2019 events connected to James Baldwin’s The Fire This Time will be posted late August.

 Dinner & A Movie at Belvedere Square – To Kill A Mockingbird (1962)

 In Just Mercy, Bryan Stevenson shares the story of Walter McMillan, a resident Monroe County, Alabama wrongly accused of murder.
 Monroe County was also the home of Harper Lee, author of the 1960s national bestseller, To Kill A Mockingbird.
 Production of film version of the book brought actor Gregory Peck to Monroe Country and to this day, the book (and movie) are immortalized in a local museum.
 Stevenson writes, “Lee’s endearing characters, Atticus Finch and his precocious daughter, Scout, captivated readers while confronting them with some of the realities of race and justice in the South.” (p.23) Come watch the 1962 movie at The Senator, one of Baltimore’s historic theaters located less than a mile from campus on York Road.
 Admission to the movie is free with a Loyola ID.
 All attending are also encouraged to take advantage of the shops and eateries on York Road and Belvedere Square before and after the movie.
 Discounts will be available at select eateries when you show your Loyola ID.
 This event is offered as part of Initium Week in conjunction with Messina Common Text Event Series.

 7 p.m. (movie start time)